Emotionen – Our Internal Compass

 - Become curious, have the intention to learn and explore!

-2. Sense it
+2. Sense it & perceive it

 - Notice, feel and explore your body sensations and physiological reactions